with safety.3D rendering

 1. Comprehensive Network Assessment: Conduct a thorough assessment of the existing network infrastructure, identifying areas that can benefit from automation and potential obstacles.

 2. Standardization and Documentation: Establish standardized processes and documentation to ensure consistency across the network.
-This helps in streamlining the automation process and simplifying troubleshooting.
+This will help streamline the automation process and simplify troubleshooting.

 3. Gradual Implementation: Adopt a phased approach to brownfield automation, starting with low-risk tasks and gradually expanding to more critical areas.
 This minimizes disruption and allows for easy troubleshooting.